 Figure 6.
-View to the west to the northern section of the west 'wall'.
+View to the west to the northern section of the west 'wall' of the Kars Rive Gorge.

 Figure 7.
 Views to the west 'wall' of the Kars River Gorge.
 Top - to the southwest, from the north end; bottom - to the northwest, from the south end.